guardian/database-101/lessons/lesson-2.md

 ## Subqueries

+SQL frequently allows you to nest one or more queries inside another.
+This is mostly useful when joining tables, but can also be useful with a single table.

 Imagine we want to find all cheeses where the price is the same as the price of Camembert.